📚 Insurance Guides & Resources

 What Direct Insurance Services Does Differently

 Most agencies take your application, run it through one or two carriers, and send you a quote.
 We do it differently.
-Before we quote anything, we review your contracts, lease requirements, and COI specs to make sure the coverage we recommend actually satisfies what your clients, GCs, or property managers are asking for.
+Before we quote anything, we review your contracts, lease requirements, COI specs, or governing documents to make sure the coverage we recommend actually satisfies what your clients, GCs, property managers, or landlords are asking for.
 That step alone prevents the most common reason policies get rejected after binding.

 From there, we shop your submission across 30+ A-rated carriers to find the best combination of price and coverage.
-Then — and this is the part clients tell us they appreciate most — we walk you through every option on a personalized video review.
+Then — and this is the part clients tell us they appreciate most — Patrick walks you through every option on a personalized video review.
 You see exactly what's covered, what's excluded, and why it matters for your specific business.
 No guesswork, no surprises at claim time.

-When you're ready to move forward, we can bind your policy and issue COIs the same day.
-We work with Contractors, HOAs, Restaurants, and Landlords across 29 states.
+When you're ready to move forward, Patrick can bind your policy and issue COIs right away.
+We work with contractors, HOAs, restaurants, and commercial landlords across 29 states.
 Want to see the full process?
 Check out how it works.

 Glossary